eslint/markdown/examples/typescript/README.md

 $ npm test

 eslint-plugin-markdown/examples/typescript/README.md
-   6:22  error    Don’t use `String` as a type.
-Use string instead  @typescript-eslint/ban-types 10:13  warning  Unexpected any.
+   6:22  error  Don't use `String` as a type.
+Use string instead  @typescript-eslint/ban-types 10:13  error  Unexpected any.
 Specify a different type          @typescript-eslint/no-explicit-any

-✖ 2 problems (1 error, 1 warning)
+✖ 2 problems (2 errors, 0 warnings)
   1 error and 0 warnings potentially fixable with the `--fix` option.
 ```